GuruMaps/iOSManual/02-features.md

 <img src="/assets/route_set_2.png" width="375" height="64" />

-If you choose cycle or hiking a gradient will appear which shows an altitude during the route:
+If you choose cycle or hiking a gradient will appear which shows an altitude during the route (**gradient will appear only if there is an internet connection**):

 <img src="/assets/navigation_2.png" width="375" height="667" />